theClarkSell/HTML5-Compiler/5-JavaScript/Labs/XHR/end/readme.md

 		    xhr = new ActiveXObject("Microsoft.XMLHTTP");
 	    }

 In this lab we have created the XHR object for you.
-See that implemenation at top of each *step_.js* file.
+See that implementation at top of each `step_.js` file.

 **Open**